Global approach of standardization

 for AI environmental sustainability

-The objective of this roadmap is to ensure efficient use of resources, reduce confusion, promote consistency in the measurement of the environmental impact of Artificial Intelligence (AI), and facilitate the widespread adoption of best practices in that regard.
+The objective of this approach is to ensure efficient use of resources, reduce confusion, promote consistency in the measurement of the environmental impact of Artificial Intelligence (AI), and facilitate the widespread adoption of best practices in that regard.
 Contributors wish to work towards non-conflictual standards to measure the environmental impact of AI and encourage collaboration between international standardization bodies to avoid, as far as possible, the duplication and overlaps of standards.

 In order to disseminate a common approach in the deployment of resource- and climate-friendly artificial intelligence, a group of international experts proposes to standardize the assessment of its environmental impact, via a clear and coherent roadmap.

-The roadmap aims to:
+The global approach aims to:

 - Align standardization efforts at the international level to avoid duplication and contradictions between different initiatives.